enbre/simon/readme.md

 ## Technologies & Code Snippets
 #### * HTML, CSS, SASS, JavaScript

 #### Probably the hardest thing about this project was getting the lights/sounds to turn on and off in order.
 The second section shouldn't light up until the first section had turned off.
-After playing around with various asyncronous approaches, I realized that a toggle coupled with a pair of setTimeouts and an increment variable would work.
+After playing around with various asyncronous approaches, I realized that a toggle coupled with setInterval, setTimeout and an incremented variable would work.
 #### * Sample code:
 ####
 ```